Vaibhavv1703/Customer-Retail-Analysis/README.md

 ## Conclusion

 Exploratory data analysis using Matplotlib graphs provides valuable insights into customer retail analysis.
 By understanding customer behavior and preferences, businesses can optimize their marketing strategies, product offerings, and overall operations to better serve their customers and improve profitability.
-Refer to the Jupyter Notebook provided in this repository for clear visualisations.
+Refer to the Jupyter Notebook provided in this repository for clear visualizations.